Pula Arena — Roman Amphitheatre

 September

-International music festivals celebrating electronic and bass music, attracting visitors from around the world.
+International music festivals dedicated to electronic and bass music, drawing visitors from across Europe.

 Summer

-A series of concerts, theater performances, and cultural events throughout the city.
+A series of concerts, theatre performances and cultural events across the city.

 When to Visit Pula

-Enjoy Roman monuments and Mediterranean climate year-round, with peak season offering festivals and beach life
+Roman monuments and a mild Mediterranean climate year-round, with peak season bringing festivals and beach life

 Spring